lakeCoSTR/lakeCoSTR_colab/UserGuide_lakeCoSTR_colab.md

 ## Constraints and Caveats

 __lakeCoSTR works best for small lakes__
- - small lakes are usually completely contained within one or more <a href = "https://landsat.gsfc.nasa.gov/about/the-worldwide-reference-system/" target="_blank">WRS-2 path rows</a>. lakeCoSTR does not aggregate data between multiple Landsat path-rows.
+ - small lakes are usually completely contained within one or more <a href = "https://landsat.gsfc.nasa.gov/about/the-worldwide-reference-system/" target="_blank" rel="noopener noreferrer">WRS-2 path rows</a>. lakeCoSTR does not aggregate data between multiple Landsat path-rows.
 Users will be messaged in the tool if there are issues with this
  - small lakes require a smaller amount of cloud compute power and are less likely to time-out the Google Earth Engine API within the tool.
 If a compute time-out occurs, users will be notified of how to troubleshoot within the tool
  - lake-of-interest must have a surface area of at least 0.4ha or approximately 42 30x30m pixels large for lakeCoSTR to provide meaningful summary statistics.